 CapStar Financial Holdings, Inc. to Participate in the Janney West Coast Bank CEO Forum

-/EIN News/ -- NASHVILLE, Tenn., Jan.
-26, 2023 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. (“CapStar”, the “Company”) (NASDAQ: CSTR) today announced that Timothy K. Schools, President and Chief Executive Officer, will participate in the Janney West Coast Bank CEO Forum on February 1-3, 2023.
+NASHVILLE, Tenn., Jan.
+26, 2023 (GLOBE NEWSWIRE) -- CapStar Financial Holdings, Inc. ("CapStar", the "Company") CSTR today announced that Timothy K. Schools, President and Chief Executive Officer, will participate in the Janney West Coast Bank CEO Forum on February 1-3, 2023.

 A copy of the investor presentation to be used will be available prior to the event on the Events and Presentations page in the Investor Relations section of the Company's website at www.capstarbank.com.